spiral/docs/docs/en/component/data-grid.md

 ### Ordered sorters

-`AscSorter` and `DescSorter` contain the expressions that should be applied with ascending (or descending) sorting
+`AscSorter` and `DescSorter` contain expressions that should be applied with ascending (or descending) sorting
 order:

 ```php